Allenwu1122/Allenwu1122.github.io/about.md

 title: "About Me"
 ---

+<div class="row g-5 mb-5">
+  <div class="col-md-6">
   I am currently pursuing a mechanical engineering degree at UCSD, with a specialization in controls and robotics.
 My passion lies in the future of robotics technology, and I am eager to contribute to this dynamic industry.
 To equip myself with the necessary skills, I am taking elective courses in autonomous vehicles, machine learning algorithms, data analysis, and robotics.
 These classes provide me with a strong engineering foundation and practical applications across various fields, preparing me to become a better engineer in the near future.

-<div class="row g-5 mb-5">
-  <div class="col-md-6">
-  Hi!
-My name is Allen.
-Welcome to my personal page where you can learn more about me.
-  Hey hey hey
   <p> </p>
-  I am a mechanical engineer specializing in controls and robotics.
+  Beyond the classroom, I have gained valuable experiences as a mechanical intern or engineer.
+These experiences have made me more innovative and thoughtful, helping me to refine my career path.
   </div>
   <div class="col-md-6">
     <img src="{{ site.github.url }}/assets/img/lake_walk.jpg" alt="Casual" width="70%">